DCT

 - Plaintiff’s Counsel: Prince Lobel Tye LLP

-- Core Dispute: Plaintiff alleges that Defendant’s in-store analytics systems, mobile applications, and cashierless store technologies infringe eight patents related to real-time monitoring and analysis of consumer behavior in retail environments.
+- Core Dispute: Plaintiff alleges that Defendants' in-store shopper analytics products and services infringe four patents related to the real-time monitoring, analysis, and influencing of consumer behavior in retail environments.

-- Key Procedural History: The complaint notes that the asserted patents are part of a larger family stemming from applications filed as early as 2014, with priority claimed to a 2013 provisional application.
-It also mentions that Plaintiff has previously entered into intellectual property licensing agreements for its patented technology outside of litigation.
+- Key Procedural History: The complaint notes that Plaintiff has entered into intellectual property licensing agreements for its patented technology outside of litigation.

 Case Timeline